M30 mortar: Types of rounds

-There was also a sub-caliber training device that utilized blank 20-gauge shotgun shells to propel an inert training round a few hundred meters.
+There was also a sub-caliber training device that utilized blank 20-gauge shotgun shells to propel an inert training round several hundred meters.
 This training was for the gunnery skill of laying (in a sense, aiming) the guns.
 This device had originally been developed during WWII for the M2 mortar.

 History

 The M30 entered service with the U.S. Army in 1951, replacing the previous M2 106.7 mm mortar.
 It was adopted due to the extended range and lethality in comparison to the previous M2 mortar, although the M30, at 305 kg, was significantly heavier than the 151 kg M2.

 Due to this heavy weight, the mortar was most often mounted in a tracked mortar carrier of the M113 family, designated as the M106 mortar carrier.
 This vehicle mounted mortar was crewed by five people: the track commander (mortar sergeant/gun commander), gunner, assistant gunner, ammunition bearer and vehicle driver.
 Ground mounting of the mortar was time consuming and strenuous as a hole had to be dug for the base plate of the mortar to rest in, sandbags had to filled and placed around the base plate to stabilize it and to protect the exposed ammunition.
 Also, this decreased the accuracy of the weapon as the recoil from firing caused the base plate to shift in the ground.
 This movement also made the crew have to "lay" the gun back on the aiming stakes more often, causing a temporary lack of fire while the weapon was repositioned and re-sighted back to its original reference point.

 During the Vietnam War, both the US Marine Corps and the US Army deployed the M30 mortar.
 The USMC mounted the M30 mortar on the carriage of the M116 howitzer, this assembly being known as the M98 Howtar.
 The Saudi Arabian Army deployed the M30 in 1990-1991 during the Gulf War.
 The M30 was also used in Bosnia during Operation Joint Endeavor in 1996.